-The following table sets forth certain information as of February 1, 2007, regarding each person known by our general partner to beneficially own more than 5% of our common units.
+The following table sets forth certain information as of February 1, 2007, regarding each person known by our general partner to beneficially own more than 5% of our units.

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Common units Dan L. Duncan 1100 Louisiana Street, 10 th Floor Houston, Texas 77002 147,007,446 (1) 34.0%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class

+Units Dan L. Duncan 77,102,728(1) 86.8%

+1100 Louisiana Street, 10 th Floor

+Houston, Texas 77002

-(1) For a detailed listing of ownership amounts that comprise Mr. Duncan's total beneficial ownership of our common units, see the table presented in the following section, "Security Ownership of Management," within this Item 12.
+(1) For a detailed listing of ownership amounts that comprise Mr. Duncan's total beneficial ownership of our units, see the table presented in the following section, "Security Ownership of Management," within this Item 12.